Private equity in Italy: market and regulatory overview

 These contractual protections normally do not apply in buyouts of listed companies.
 However, if there is a multi-step acquisition in which the buyer first acquires a controlling block of shares, some of the above contractual protections may apply (see Question 17).

-Managers of a portfolio company who take a position as director owe fiduciary duties to the company.
-In general terms, directors must act in the best interests of the company.
-The interests of the company are normally equated with the long-term interests of its shareholders.
+Managers of a portfolio company that take a position as director owe fiduciary duties to the company.
+Generally, directors must act in the best interests of the company.
+The interests of the company are normally aligned with the long-term interests of its shareholders.

 While the law does not prohibit directors from being involved in or soliciting a management buy-out (MBO), they must act in good faith and in a manner that avoids conflicts of interests or misuse of fiduciary powers.
-Directors have a statutory duty to declare at a directors' meeting the nature of any interest that they may have in any contract, or proposed contract, with the company.
-If they are executive directors of an Italian joint stock company, they should even abstain from voting on the relevant matter.
-Directors must therefore inform the competent body of the company when they expect to approach potential investors in relation to an MBO.
+Directors have a statutory duty to declare at a board of directors' meeting the nature of any interest that they may have in any contract, or proposed contract, with the company.
+If they are executive directors of a joint stock company, they should even abstain from voting on the relevant matter.
+Therefore, directors must inform the competent body of the company when they expect to approach potential investors in relation to an MBO.

 Typical terms of employment in individual service contracts and the shareholders' agreement include:

-Non-compete obligations (under which managers assume obligations not to compete with its employer for a specified period of time).
+Non-compete obligations under which managers assume obligations not to compete with its employer for a specified period of time, which must be specifically remunerated in order to be enforceable.

 Managers are commonly incentivised in their capacity as shareholders (by good leaver or bad leaver provisions) or other employment instruments giving share options or other incentive securities.
 The bye-laws or the shareholders' agreement may give additional protection to the investor by: